simonwahll/wahllcontent/README.md

-# Wahll Ref Content
+# Wahll Content

-This is the repository to the open source tutorial and reference site.
+This is the repository to the open source coding website.
 It is a submodule in [this](https://github.com/simonwahll/wahllref) repository.

 ## Contributing